sreenidhi-vr/QlarityAI/README.md

 Same as Slack, Teams supports collection-specific queries:

 ```
-pssis: How do I configure attendance codes?
+collection-a: How do I configure settings?
-schoology: How do I create assignments?
+collection-b: How do I create items?
-both: How do I sync grades between systems?
+both: How do I sync data between systems?
 ```

 #### Tenant-Based Security